This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-Fortunately, more and more vegan and gluten free food has become widely available and after trying several different bread brands over the years, I thought I’d share a list of my favourites in no particular order.
+Fortunately, more and more vegan and gluten-free food has become widely available, and after trying several different bread brands over the years, I thought I’d share a list of my favourites in no particular order.

-Other gluten free options are–Exotic Brown Rice Bread, Raisin Pecan Bread, Rice Almond Bread, Rice Millet, Rice Pecan, White Rice, and a host of others.
+Other gluten-free options are Exotic Brown Rice Bread, Raisin Pecan Bread, Rice Almond Bread, Rice Millet, Rice Pecan, White Rice, and a host of others.

-I have not tried their newer gluten free options: Sprouted Almond, Sprouted Cinnamon Raisin, Sprouted Flax Bread, Sprouted 3 Seed Bread.
+I have not tried their newer gluten-free options: Sprouted Almond, Sprouted Cinnamon Raisin, Sprouted Flax Bread, Sprouted 3 Seed Bread.
 I’d be interested to try these as the original Brown Rice Bread has a very crumbly texture, even after being toasted, and doesn’t travel well in packed meals!

 Best for: a huge variety of GF options!
 Sprouted options also.